-When utilizing "Various Artists," individual artist names should be used as the MainArtist artist at the track-level, with "Various Artists" as the MainArtist artist at the album-level.
-Generally, aggregators and Digital Merchants will refer to the MainArist field at the track level as the Primary Artist and the MainArtist field at the album level as the Album Artist.
+When utilizing "Various Artists" individual artist names should be used as the MainArtist artist at the track level, with "Various Artists" as the MainArtist artist at the album level.

-Variations or abbreviations of "Various Artists" (such as "V/A," "V.A.," "Various," "Various," and "Various") should not be used as an artist name for English language content.
-Translated versions of "Various Artists" are acceptable as long as they are consistent with the Album Release's language.
+Variations or abbreviations of "Various Artists" (such as "V/A," "V.A.," "Various," "Various Artist," and "Varios") should not be used as an artist name for English language content.
+Translated versions of "Various Artists" are acceptable as long as they are consistent with the content's language.